slainless/audio-biometric-nodes/README.md

 # Simple Audio Biometric System with ESP32

 Built on top of PlatformIO and Uvicorn.
-A simple audio biometric system built with ESP32, INMP441, SpeechBrain, and OpenAI Whisper.
+A simple audio biometric system built with ESP32, INMP441, audio embedder, and transcriber.

 ## Components